markvoortmanppu/appliedcomputerscience/pages/node.md

 ## Installation

-In your jail run `sudo pkg install node`.
+In your jail run `sudo pkg install node` to install node.
+Also run `sudo pkg install npm` to be able to install npm packages.

 ## Running node